luiscberrocal/django-acp-calendar/README.rst

 Development
 -----------

-There is a project to use to develop and view the acp_calendar app it is at https://github.com/luiscberrocal/acp-calendar-dev-project
+The development project is in the ./example folder.

+To use it

 Credits
 -------